In order to major in global literary theory, you must apply through the Center for Interdisciplinary Studies.

 that is the product of independent research over more than two semesters.

-The major requires 12 courses, including the two-semester senior thesis.
-A student may count no more than one independent study toward the major.
+The major requires 11 courses, including the two-semester senior thesis.
+Normally, a student may count no more than one independent study toward the major.

 - ENG 391 Literary Criticism (to be taken before senior year)

 - LIT 432 Theory and Practice of Literary Translation (normally spring of senior year)